 Rig: Two bilge-stepped, carbon-fiber, free-standing spars.

-Equipment: Custom 2010 Dual Axle Launching Trailer Hall Spars Carbon Fiber Masts 2 Sets of Full-Batten Sails Mizzen Staysail Gin Pole for Mast Stepping Dodger Anchor and Tackle 8-Person Life Raft Bilge Pumps Boarding Ladder Stove Composting Toilet Assorted Safety Equipment Kick-Up Rudder 9.9 Hp Honda in vertically lifting motor well 12V electrical system with running lights, cabin lights, etc.
+Equipment: Custom 2010 Dual Axle Launching Trailer, Disc Brakes Hall Spars Carbon Fiber Masts 2 Sets of Full-Batten Sails Mizzen Staysail Gin Pole for Mast Stepping Dodger Anchor and Tackle 8-Person Life Raft Bilge Pumps Boarding Ladder Galley with Stove and Sink Fully Enclosed Head with Composting Toilet Flexible Water Tanks Assorted Safety Equipment Kick-Up Rudder 9.9 Hp Honda in vertically lifting motor well 12V electrical system with running lights, cabin lights, etc.

 Full surveys from 2018 and 2013 available.